stephenlprice/tableau-webhooks/README.md

 </br>

-The Webhooks API supports events related to resources such as workbooks, datasources and administrator users.
+Tableau [Webhooks](https://www.tableau.com/developer/tools/webhook-api) supports events related to resources such as workbooks, datasources and administrator users.
 This automation server will receive `POST` requests from your Tableau environment when events take place, allowing you to implement functionality such as being notified via Slack, Twilio or other messaging services as well as automating resource management.
 To provide automation features, this server is setup to make requests to Tableau's [REST API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm).

-The [Webhooks API ](https://www.tableau.com/developer/tools/webhook-api) documentation lists a few sample use cases:
+The [Webhooks API ](https://www.tableau.com/developer/tools/webhook-api) documentation lists a few sample use cases that exemplify the usage of an automation server:

 >- When an extract refresh fails, file a ticket in ServiceNow automatically.
 >- When a workbook is updated, notify your team via their Slack channel.